Trusted WordPress tutorials, when you need them most.

 Front-end example

-WordPress normally takes care of both components in one robust software.
-You can simply use any WordPress theme to display your website.
+WordPress normally handles both components in one powerful software package.
+You can simply display your website using any WordPress theme.

-However, some developers and website owners may have different requirements where they may need to use others technologies such as React.js, Angular.js, Faust.js, and others to create a custom front-end for their website.
+However, some developers and website owners may have different requirements, and they may need to use other technologies, such as React.js, Angular.js, Faust.js, and others, to create a custom front-end for their website.

 Headless WordPress allows them to use those technologies while still using WordPress in the backend for easier content management.